- Soil Association

 Before you start growing, you'll need to:

 - plot your paths.
 Paths are best created with cardboard, woodchip or compressed soil.
 Standing on soil will compact it, reducing space for oxygen and making it harder for roots to get through.
 Use a plank of wood to spread the load if you need to step into your bed.
-The pathways through your plot should ideally not be grass, as it will creep into your beds.

 If digging, mark out your bed and dig out over a spade’s depth.
 Partially fill the trenches with compost, before backfilling.

 *Note on cardboard: using cardboard is not generally advised in organic certified systems.
 This is because we can't be sure of the glue, adhesives and inks that have been used, or where the cardboard has come from.
-If you do use cardboard, remove tapes and staples and choose for blank, brown sheets.
+If you do use cardboard, remove tapes and staples and choose blank, brown sheets.

 Cover your plot and wait for it to be ready to plant up.